 Facts of the case

 Stihl, a manufacturer of chain saws and other outdoor power tools, distributes its products through a network of several hundred independent distributors.
 In Germany, Stihl operates a selective distribution system with two categories of distributors: “normal” dealers and “service” dealers.
 In the distribution agreements with service dealers non-compete clauses were included which barred the dealers from selling competing products of other manufacturers.
 Adherence to the non-compete obligation was monitored by Stihl and distribution agreements were terminated in case of repeated violations of the clause.
-The duration of these contractual arrangements typically was more than five years and the German Federal Cartel Office (FCO) established market shares of Stihl on the relevant markets exceeding 30%.
+The duration of these contractual arrangements typically was more than five years and the Bundeskartellamt (the German Federal Cartel Office, 'FCO') established market shares of Stihl on the relevant markets exceeding 30%.
 Stihl rescinded the non-compete obligations in the course of the FCO’s procedure.

 Decision of the Federal Cartel Office